 Members of a university community, both faculty and students, bear a serious responsibility to uphold personal and professional integrity and to maintain complete honesty in all academic work.
 Violations of the code of academic integrity are not tolerated.
 Students who cheat or plagiarize or who otherwise take improper advantage of the work of others, face harsh penalties, including permanent dismissal.
 The academic integrity guidelines set forth student and faculty obligations, and the means of enforcing regulations and addressing grievances.

-Each student is assigned a faculty or academic advisor.
+Each Pitt-Bradford student is assigned an academic/faculty advisor.
 The advisor usually teaches in the student’s field of interest and assists the student with course selection, degree planning, and related matters.
-Advisors are available throughout the term for conferences with students, and students are urged to meet with advisors frequently to discuss problems as they arise.
+Advisors are available throughout the term for conferences with students.

 Course Numbering System